City of Philadelphia

 Senior Deputy Director of Commerce

 Duane Bumb has over 25 years of professional experience in economic development policy making and implementation.
-Mr. Bumb serves as the Senior Deputy Director of Commerce for the City of Philadelphia where he has served in three Administrations of the City beginning in 1995 under Mayor Rendell and continuing in his current position under Mayor Nutter.
+Mr. Bumb serves as the Senior Deputy Director of Commerce for the City of Philadelphia where he has served in three Administrations of the City beginning in 1995 under Mayor Rendell and under Mayor Nutter.
 In his current capacity as Senior Deputy Director of Commerce, Mr. Bumb is responsible for implementation of economic development initiatives for the City including business attraction and retention efforts and coordination of major real estate development projects.
 Other duties include serving as a board member of the Delaware River City Corporation, Campus Philly and Graduate!
 Philadelphia.

 Mr. Bumb holds has a Bachelor of Arts degree in Political Science from the University of Toledo and a Master of Public Affairs degree from Indiana University.